htrc/ht-text-prep/README.md

 </p>

 # ht_text_prep Library
-Python library to assit in processing HathiTrust full-text data outside of HathiTrust Research Center environments.
+Python library to assist in processing HathiTrust full-text data outside of HathiTrust Research Center environments.
 This library helps manage the data that is stored and arrives in [pairtree](https://confluence.ucop.edu/display/Curation/PairTree) format.

 This library also has tools for finding and removing running headers and footers in a given volume, removing them, and concatenating page-level text files into a single text file per HathiTrust volume.